openwebwork/webwork2/htdocs/js/bower_components/backbone-validation/README.md

 ### Unbinding

 If you want to remove the validation binding, this is done with a call to `Backbone.Validation.unbind(view)`.
 This removes the validation binding on the model, or all models if you view contains a collection, as well as removing all events hooked up on the collection.

+Note that if you are binding to an optional model or collection, you must also specify this when unbinding: `Backbone.Validation.unbind(view, {model: boundModel})`.

 ## Using model validation